MicroFocus/universal-discovery-cmdb-samples/README.md

 ### Discovery
 * Create AWS Zone
     In this case, we will create a zone for AWS discovery.
+First, we need to modify the AWS credential in this file:
+    data\payload\CreateAWSZone_1.json
-Please run this command:
+    Then run this command:
 ```sh
 java -cp target/sample-1.0-SNAPSHOT-jar-with-dependencies.jar com.microfocus.ucmdb.rest.sample.discovery.CreateAWSZone
 ```